if (!"plotly" %in% installed.packages())

 addCircleMarkers(~long, ~lat, color = ~color)

 We can also plot regions, instead of just points.
-I downloaded a dataset released by the US Forest Service, Bailey’s Ecoregions and Subregions dataset, which categorizes the US into different climate and ecological zones.
+I downloaded a dataset released by the state of California, Crotch’s Bumble Bee Range - CDFW dataset, which shows the range of the Crotch’s Bumble Bee (Bombus crotchii).

 I’ve set this chunk to not evaluate because it causes the book to be painfully large.